-A key aspect of the programme is the sector training given within the work-based learning opportunities.
-Students will be required to undertake a minimum of 200 hours in work related placements.
-A minimum of 50 hours which be completed during level 4, which will be assessed within the Preparing to be a Professional modules, and a minimum of 150 hours at level 5, which will be assessed within Personal Development for Professional and Competent Practice modules.
-Students will be supported and encouraged to seek their own placements however, we have a well-developed and structured work-based learning support team who are available to help students in finding, vetting and starting a work-related learning placement.
+A key aspect of the programme is the sector training provided within the work-based learning opportunities.
+Students will be required to undertake a minimum of 200 hours in work-related placements.
+A minimum of 50 hours will be completed during level 4 and assessed within the Preparing to be a Professional module, and a minimum of 150 hours at level 5, which will be assessed within the Continuing Professional Development module.
+Students will be supported and encouraged to seek their own placements; however, we have a well-developed and structured work-based learning support team who are available to help students in finding, vetting, and starting a work-related learning placement.

-During the completion of work-related learning hours, students will work in partnership with a placement mentor who be responsible for supervising the student while on placement.
+During the completion of work-related learning hours, students will work in partnership with a placement mentor who will be responsible for supervising the student while on placement.

 The work-based element to the course places much emphasis on the student applying classroom-based activities to their chosen sector.
-Students who undertake placement elements on the foundation degree, see the benefit and value of having the opportunities to learn new skills and develop preexisting skills-based knowledge.
-The placement element is a fundamental aspect of the course and one which is an integral element of being able to pass this course.
+Students who undertake placement elements on the foundation degree see the benefit and value of having the opportunities to learn new skills and develop pre-existing skills-based knowledge.
+The placement element is a fundamental aspect of the course and one which is an integral element of being able to successfully pass this course.